The 38th AKA Annual Convention will be held in Enid, Oklahoma on Monday, September 28th to Saturday, October 3rd, 2015!

 During this week, AKA will have flying exhibits open to viewing by the public including mass ascensions each day with 100 or more of the same style of kite and sport kite competitions with competitors flying their kites in intricate patterns or making them dance to music.
 Kite makers will bring their flying artwork to be judged for beauty in the air and the finer points of construction.
 Battles will be held with large Rokkaku kites and smaller fighter kites and there will be indoor kite flying showing kites that fly without any wind at all.

-One-of-a-kind flying art by builders from all over the USA, Europe, and the Orient will be flying and competing for Grand Champion honors.
+One-of-a-kind flying art by builders from all over the USA, Europe, and Asia are expected to be flying and competing for Grand Champion honors.
 Miniature kites will be on display, some less than one inch in their longest dimension.
 The largest kites in the sky may be up to 20 feet wide and 100 feet long.

 Why should you consider the 2015 Convention in Enid, OK?

 For those that attended the AKA Convention in Enid, OK in 2012, you know how well the City of Enid treated the AKA, and how great the flying fields are (wide open, grass fields.)
 This year, the AKA Convention will be held in a BRAND NEW convention center that includes a huge indoor facility and plenty of room for our workshops and banquets.
 They are all outfitted with high-tech audio/visual and excellent amenities for all of our convention attendees.

 This convention will have a significant emphasis on public interaction.
 While workshops and banquets will still be limited to members-only, there will be many off-site activities that engage the public, including a banner parade through town (leading back to the indoor facility where there is room for over 2,000 people to watch our indoor kite competitions), a kids kite-making “flash mob”, and a miniature kite invasion at the local library (don’t worry, these have all been planned out in advance with the support of the community).
 We will have plenty of space for free flies on the event fields!